seswho/CYBR-SupportTool/README.md

 # CYBR-SupportTool
-The predecessor of CyberArk xRay to collect the logs and config files from the CyberArk PAS Windows components.
+The predecessor of CyberArk xRay to collect the logs and config files from the CyberArk EPV Windows components.

 ## Current Version
 v2.7